zephir-lang/documentation/docs/lifecycle.md

 # Lifecycle hooks
-PHP provides several lifecycle events, which extensions can use to perform common initialization or shutdown tasks.
-Normally, Zephir's own hooks into these events will cover all the setup and tear down your extension will need, but if you find that you need to do something more, there are a few options you can use to pass your own code into these same hooks.

-Consider the following diagram:
+PHP extensions leverage lifecycle events for common initialization or shutdown tasks.
+Zephir integrates with these events through hooks, primarily handled in the config.json file.
+The diagram illustrates the PHP Process/Request Lifecycle, depicting four types of lifecycle hooks: `globals`, `initializers`, `destructors`, and `info`.
+This chapter focuses on `initializers` and `destructors`.

 ![The PHP Process/Request Lifecycle](assets/images/content/lifecycle.png)